You need a Window Cleaner's Licence if you:

 - a completed application form (Word, 168kb)

 - evidence of public liability insurance of at least £1million

 Fees are payable by:

 - debit or credit card

-The fee will not be refunded or returned if your application is:
+Fees will not be refunded, or returned, if your application is:

 - granted for a shorter period than you expected